Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Beyond the display screen, it’s easy to use the T6i’s viewfinder to frame photos too.
 And the camera will work noticeably faster in viewfinder mode than if you’re using the display screen to frame photos (called Live View mode), so photographers will want to take advantage of this model’s impressive viewfinder.
 A viewfinder is a key component of any DSLR camera.

 Looking at the Rebel T6i, you might expect it to have some significant weight to it, but this model is surprisingly lightweight.
 It doesn’t feel cheaply made though, and I also liked the placement of the buttons on the T6i, which are easy to reach and use.

-WHY IT’S A TOP PICK: Full frame image sensor yields sharpest, pro-level image quality.
+WHY IT’S A TOP PICK: Full frame image sensor yields the sharpest, pro-level image quality.

 If you’re seeking the best Canon DSLR camera for photography, it’s tough to beat the Canon EOS 5Ds.
-This model does a tremendous job in creating images that even professionals will love, thanks to its full frame image sensor that offers more than 50 megapixels of resolution.
+This model does a tremendous job of creating images that even professionals will love, thanks to its full-frame image sensor that offers more than 50 megapixels of resolution.
 Few cameras in the market can match or surpass the 5Ds in these two areas.

-You’ll pay for that level of power, though, as the 5Ds has a price tag of more than $3,000 for the camera body only.
+You’ll pay for that level of power, though, as the 5Ds have a price tag of more than $3,000 for the camera body only.
 And it’s a bit of a disappointment that this isn’t a Canon 4K DSLR for video recording, as you’ll be limited to just 1080p full-HD video recording.
-Still, the 5Ds has plenty of other high-end features, including dual memory card slots, a 61-point autofocus system, and outstanding low light image quality results.
+Still, the 5Ds have plenty of other high-end features, including dual memory card slots, a 61-point autofocus system, and outstanding low-light image quality results.

 Retail Price: $1,199.00 | Image Sensor Size: APS-C | Resolution: 24.2 MP